Robust Variational Physics-Informed Neural Networks: Numerical examples

 exhibiting a strong gradient near the right boundary when $\varepsilon \rightarrow 0$ (cf. figures~\ref{fig:ad_strong_01} and \ref{fig:ad_strong_005}).
-We restrict the discussion to spectral test functions, as we observe similar behaviors when considering FE test functions.\\ Figure~\ref{fig:da_spectral_strong_01} shows the results obtained for $\varepsilon = 0.1$, considering $50$ test functions and strong imposition of the BCs.
-Contrary to the pure diffusive case, Figure~\ref{fig:ad_strong_01_b} reflects that the lines representing the error and the square root of the loss functional (respectively, the norm of the discrete Riesz representative) do not overlap.
-This behavior is expected as, in this case, the continuity constant $\mu$ is not equal to one.
-It deteriorates when $\varepsilon \rightarrow 0$ (cf.~\eqref{eq:boundedness_DAR}).
-We also observe a decay in the expected optimal correlation between the error and the square root of the loss starting near iteration $3000$, apparently due to stability issues.
-This suboptimality is improved when considering the constrained imposition of the boundary conditions, as shown in Figure~\ref{fig:da_spectral_constrained_01}.
-This constrained imposition of BCs could thus serve as a stabilization technique.
-This is further confirmed in Figure~\ref{fig:da_spectral_constrained_005}, where we show the results obtained for $\varepsilon=0.005$, with $200$ test basis functions and constrained BCs.
+We restrict the discussion to spectral test functions {(figures ~\ref{fig:da_spectral_strong_01}--~\ref{fig:da_spectral_constrained_005})}, as we observe similar behaviors when considering FE test functions.\\ Figure~\ref{fig:da_spectral_strong_01} shows the results obtained for $\varepsilon = 0.1$, considering $50$ test functions and strong imposition of the BCs.
+Contrary to the pure diffusive case, Figure~\ref{fig:ad_strong_01_b} reflects that the lines representing the error and the square root of the loss functional (respectively, the norm of the discrete Riesz representative {with respect to the norm of the test space $V\times\mathbb{R}^2$}) do not overlap.
+This behavior is expected as, in this case, the continuity constant $\mu$ is not equal to one. {Indeed, since the Poincar\'e constant is well-known in 1D, we can explicitly calculate it: $\mu = 1+2/(\varepsilon \pi)$.
+It deteriorates when $\varepsilon \rightarrow 0$, {i.e., the estimations for this particular setting are not robust in terms of the physical parameter $\varepsilon$}.
+Nevertheless, as we can see in Figure~\ref{fig:ad_strong_01_c}, our theoretical a posteriori error bounds ~\eqref{eq:aposteriori_lower} and \eqref{eq:aposteriori_reliability_2} are satisfied.} We also observe a decay in the expected optimal correlation between the error and the square root of the loss starting near iteration $3000$, apparently due to stability issues, {that is in agreement with the oscilation term appearing in the a posteriori error estimate \eqref{eq:aposteriori_reliability_2}}.
+This suboptimality is improved when considering the {weak} imposition of the boundary conditions, as shown in Figure~\ref{fig:da_spectral_constrained_01}.
+This {weak} imposition of BCs could thus serve as a stabilization technique.
+This is further confirmed in Figure~\ref{fig:da_spectral_constrained_005}, where we show the results obtained for $\varepsilon=0.005$, with $200$ test basis functions and {weak} BCs.
 When considering instead the strong imposition of the BCs and the same number of test functions, we do not observe convergence within the first $6000$ iterations--omitted here for brevity.
-We observe that when considering the constrained BCs, the loss functional exhibits some differences with the norm of the Riesz representative.
-However, this also agrees with our findings, as the constraint does not depend on the test space.
-Thus, it is not represented by the Riesz representative, as the boundary is not taken into consideration in the norm definition of the test space.
-Nevertheless, in this case, we still observe a good correlation between the loss and the true error. }
+We observe that when considering the {weak} BCs, the loss functional exhibits some differences with the norm of the Riesz representative {in $V$, as we intentionally plot the incomplete estimation to highlight the contribution of weak BC imposition in $\mathbb{R}^2$ of the full Riesz representative (cf. Eq.~\eqref{eq:Gram_full_weak}).
+Nevertheless, in this case, we still observe a good correlation between the loss and the true error, as expected.}